 Overall, TCL's TVs offer good picture quality and great features at a low price.
 Most TVs in this price point show a definitive drop in performance compared to more expensive models.

-The best TCL TV we've reviewed is the P607 P Series 4k LED TV.
-Its picture quality is a step above its competition, and it's also a great gaming TV with features unusual for its price range.
+The best TCL TV we've reviewed is the R617 6-Series 4k LED TV.
+Its picture quality is a step above its competition, and it's also a great gaming TV with features not typically found in its price range.